jmchilton/planemo/docs/_writing_dependencies_conda_cwl.rst

 ===========================================

 ----------------------------------------------------------------
-Specifying and Using Tool Requirements
+Specifying and Using `Software Requirements`_
 ----------------------------------------------------------------

-.. note:: This document discusses using Conda to satisfy tool dependencies from a tool developer
-    perspective.
-An in depth discussion of using Conda to satisfy dependencies from an admistrator's perspective can be found `here <https://docs.galaxyproject.org/en/latest/admin/conda_faq.html>`__.
-    That document also serves as good background for this discussion.

 .. include:: _writing_conda_init.rst

+The Common Workflow Language specification loosely describes `Software Requirements`_ - a way to map CWL hints to packages, environment modules, or any other mechanism to describe dependencies for running a tool outside of a container.
+The large and active Galaxy tool development community has built a library and set of best practices for describing dependencies for Galaxy that should work just as well for CWL.
+The library has been integrated with cwltool_ and Toil_ to enable CWL tool developers to leverage the power and flexibility of the Galaxy dependency management and best practices.

-While Galaxy can be configured to resolve dependencies various ways, Planemo is configured with opinionated defaults geared at making building tools that target Conda_ as easy as possible.
+While `Software Requirements`_ can be configured to resolve dependencies various ways, Planemo is configured with opinionated defaults geared at making building CWL tools that target Conda_ as easy as possible.

 During the introductory tool development tutorial, we called ``planemo tool_init``